joshliu/cpp_reference/everything.md

 p->isHeavy(); // still false!
 ```
 - the choice of which isHeavy to run is based on the type of the pointer (static type), not the type of the object (dynamic type).
 - Why?
 Cheaper.
-C++ Design Principle: if you don't use you, you shouldn't have to pay for it.
+C++ Design Principle: if you don't use it, you shouldn't have to pay for it.

 i.e. if you want something more expensive, you have to ask for it.
 To make \*p act like a Comic when it is a Comic: